The Gondoliers

 Mark Yurkanin, Principal Accompanist

-Allison Chiacchiere, Stage Manager
+Allison Chiacchiere, Co-Stage Manager

 John H. Scott, Assistant Stage Manager

-Grace Campbell, Assistant Stage Manager
+Rebecca Salinas, Assistant Stage Manager

 Jackie Scheiner, Assistant Choreographer